bluehackrafestefano/DjangoTestingDocker/DjangoTestingDockerize.md

 Deliver multiple applications hassle free and have them run the same way on all your environments including design, testing, staging and production – desktop or cloud-native.
 Deploy your applications in separate containers independently and in different languages.
 Reduce the risk of conflict between languages, libraries or frameworks.

 - Prepare Django project and push to github.

+- There is no need to create a virtual environment.
+The Docker container is a self contained, one purpose tool which just have enough resources to run our code.

-### Dockerize Django
+## Dockerize Django

+### Build

 - Create Dockerfile inside working directory;
 ```dockerfile